-- 1. Write a program to generate tokens forgiven lexeme - 2.
-Write a c program to find whether the string is parsing or not. - 3.
-Write a program to implement simple lexical analyzer using c language. - 4.
-Write a program to generate syntax tree. - 5. write a program to construct NFA for the given regular expression - 6. write a program to construct DFA for the given regular expression - 7.
-Write a program to implement symbol table using c language.
+- 1) Write a program to generate tokens for given lexeme - 2) Write a program to find whether the string is parsing or not. - 3) Write a program to implement simple lexical analyzer using c language. - 4) Write a program to generate syntax tree. - 5) Write a program to construct NFA for the given regular expression - 6) Write a program to construct DFA for the given regular expression - 7) Write a program to implement symbol table using c language. - 8) Write a program to find first & follow from a grammar. - Write a program to implement construction of operator precedence parse table - 10) Write a program to implement simple LR parsing algorithm.

-ITBMIN3024: INTRODUCTION TO R-PROGRAMMING
+CSCMIN3024: INTRODUCTION TO R-PROGRAMMING